 Slippage: How to Get Your Desirable Price

 The meaning of slippage is simple.
-Slippage is the difference between the price at which you desire to enter or exit the market, with the price at which the trade was executed.
-It can be positive and negative.
+Slippage is the difference between the price at which you desire to enter or exit the market with the price at which the trade was executed.
+It can be positive or negative.

-The negative slippage occurs when your trade is executed at a worse price for you.
-A positive one means you get a better price to open or close your position.
+Negative slippage occurs when your trade is executed at a worse price for you.
+Positive slippage means you get a better price to open or close your position.
 Usually, execution speed is the primary trigger of the slippage.
 Any delays between the placement of the order and its execution may lead to a price change.
 At the same time, slippage may happen if you hold a position overnight or over the weekend when the market is closed, and unexpected events cause incredible price spikes.